NativeScript/docs-v7/navigation.md

 ### Navigate by Page Name

-You can specify the page to which you want to navigate by its file name.
+You can navigate to the topmost frame of a page specified by its file name.

 ``` JavaScript
 topmost.navigate("app/details-page");